Siam Fieldnotes: Gabriel Jia

 29 January 2021 - 25 April 2021

-Presented across three public billboard locations within Moonee Valley, Gabriel hopes to communicate the delicate interconnectedness of all people from different cultural backgrounds, especially during time of physical distancing and lack of overseas traveling during a global health pandemic.
+Presented across three public billboard locations within Moonee Valley, Gabriel hopes to communicate the delicate interconnectedness of all people from different cultural backgrounds, especially during time of physical distancing and lack of overseas traveling during the COVID-19 health pandemic.

 To Gabriel, being a photographer is all about being a storyteller.
 The stories can be about his life and anyone else’s life.
 As he says, “to truly tell a story you need to dig deeper than just what happened, you need to capture the intangible – backgrounds, cultures, personalities, emotions.
 Photography is merely a medium.”

-Gabriel Jia, A Waiting Monk 2019, archival pigment print.
+Gabriel Jia, A Waiting Monk, Bangkok, 2019, archival pigment print